wright-group/WrightTools/docs/quickstart.rst

 Manipulating Your Data -- A 1D Plot Example
 ----------------------
-Now that you have leanred how to manipulate data provided within WrightTools itself, it is time to investigate manipulation of personal, experimental data.
+Now that you have learned how to manipulate data provided within WrightTools itself, it is time to investigate manipulation of personal, experimental data.

 First thing, you need to obtain some experimental data.
 We provide an example infrared spectrum for you to manipulate `here <https://raw.githubusercontent.com/wright-group/WrightTools/master/WrightTools/datasets/Tensor27/CuPCtS_powder_ATR.dpt>`_.
 Once you access this page, right click and save this file to your computer in an easily findable directory.

 Now, open up your favorite Python IDE so you can continue.
-First, make sure that both WrightTools is imported:
+First, make sure that WrightTools is imported:

 .. code-block:: python